deepakgangore/deepakgangore/README.md

 ---

 ## 🎖️ Achievements
-- Developed IAM modules to enhance security and efficiency across HSBC systems.
+- Contributing towards design, implementation and maintenance of HSBC API security internal and external
 - Led a team to deliver blockchain solutions for trade finance processes.
-- Streamlined API security flows, educating teams on best practices.
+- Have worked as an SME for Oracle Identity Manager modules like user management, password policy, role and organisation
+- Delivered social media integration using OAuth.

 ---